Ladder Rules:

 -

 Invitations to play (challenges) can come from either the higher or lower-ranked player.
+Accepting a challenge from another player is fully optional.

 -